LemonPower21/gfinancelib/README.md

-# Financial Data Analysis Library
+# Financial Analysis Library

 ## Overview
 This library provides a set of functions for financial analysis using the `yfinance` and `ta` libraries.
-It includes functionalities for retrieving stock prices, calculating financial indicators, sending notifications, and more.
+It includes functionalities for retrieving stock prices, calculating financial indicators, and sending notifications.

 ## Functions

 ### `bid(ticker)`
-Fetches the bid price of the specified ticker.
+Fetches the bid price of the specified stock ticker.

 - **Parameters:**
   - `ticker` (str): The ticker symbol of the stock.
 - **Returns:**
-  - `float`: The bid price, or `None` if an error occurs.
+  - `float`: The bid price, or `0` if not available.

 ### `ask(ticker)`
-Fetches the ask price of the specified ticker.
+Fetches the ask price of the specified stock ticker.

 - **Parameters:**
   - `ticker` (str): The ticker symbol of the stock.
 - **Returns:**
-  - `float`: The ask price, or `None` if an error occurs.
+  - `float`: The ask price, or `0` if not available.

 ### `start()`
-Starts a timer and returns the current time.
+Starts a timer to track elapsed time.

 - **Returns:**
-  - `float`: The start time in seconds.
+  - `float`: The start time (epoch timestamp).

 ### `stop(start)`
-Stops the timer and returns the elapsed time in years, months, days, hours, minutes, and seconds.
+Stops the timer and calculates the elapsed time from the start.

 - **Parameters:**
-  - `start` (float): The start time returned from the `start()` function.
+  - `start` (float): The start time returned by the `start()` function.
 - **Returns:**
-  - `tuple`: Elapsed time in years, months, days, hours, minutes, and seconds.
+  - `tuple`: The elapsed time in years, months, days, hours, minutes, and seconds.

 ### `log(text)`
-Logs an update with a timestamp to a `log.txt` file.
+Logs a message to a log file and waits for network connectivity before doing so.

 - **Parameters:**
-  - `text` (str): The text to log.
+  - `text` (str): The message to log.
 - **Returns:**
-  - None
+  - `None`

 ### `last(ticker)`
-Fetches the last closing price of the specified ticker.
+Fetches the last closing price for the specified ticker.

 - **Parameters:**
   - `ticker` (str): The ticker symbol of the stock.